JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

    - [x] test for Sell tokens SC
 - [ ] Build Client Side Appplication/website/webApp
    - [x] Connect Browser to Blockchain via Metamask with Ethereum Wallets by setting up Custom RPC.
-   - [ ] Connect App to Blockchain via web3.js by connecting to the expose etherium provider exposed by metamask when metamask connects to blockchain.
+   - [x] Connect App to Blockchain via web3.js by connecting to the expose etherium provider exposed by metamask when metamask connects to blockchain.
+   - [ ] build buy token and sell token frontends by importing the abis ethswap.json directly to frontend.
+      - [x] what are abis - The Contract Application Binary Interface (ABI) is the standard way to interact with contracts in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interaction.
+Data is encoded according to its type, as described in this specification.
+      - [x] abi helps to make javascript function of the smart contract.
 - [ ] Deploy

 ***